In this article, we’ll discuss the benefits of UK Manufacturing.

 This comprehensive approach, with sustainability at the forefront, can contribute to a more sustainable future primarily by saving carbon emissions associated with timber transport.

 However, there are other lesser-known benefits to the UK.
-One of these is that producing high quality outdoor furniture for high profile projects requires highly skilled tradespeople with timber working skills.
-These skills would get forgotten if all furniture is mass produced in China so therefore it is vital that UK manufacturing facilities continue to operate to preserve these skills.
+One of these is that producing high-quality outdoor furniture for high-profile projects requires highly skilled tradespeople with timber working skills.
+These skills would be forgotten if all furniture were mass-produced in China so therefore it is vital that UK manufacturing facilities continue to operate to preserve these skills.

-Another benefit of UK manufacturing is to eliminate disruption caused by international events and trade disputes rising out of issues such as Brexit.
+Another benefit of UK manufacturing is to eliminate disruption caused by international events and trade disputes arising out of issues such as Brexit.